drdn/slides/PITCHME.md

 Note:

-Ideo is a company who pioneered in the field of design thinking.
-They emphasize human-centered design through collaboration, innovation, and creativity. *You may have heard of them.* The Ideo website features past projects, blogs that discuss approaches, successes, and failures, and some tools to get you started in design thinking.

-Y Combinator technically provides seed funding for start-ups.
-YC emphasizes technology, especially in Silicon Valley.
-However, the YC blog is a valuable resource for learning about the start-up mentality and being successful with technology.

-The Design Incubation Center is housed at the National University of Singapore.
-The DIC is a design research laboratory and the DIC website has a lot of creative focused research.

 Conferences often publish their proceedings or make presentations/short-/long-papers available (*this is a great place to get the most current research and work in a given field*) Depending on what your project is, and what your personal field of study is, the conferences that may appeal to you is highly variable.
 If you don't know what conferences exist in your field, ask a professor sometime.